 Meet our inquisitive hyenas!

 Who runs the world!?
 Girls!
 Well in the life of a Spotted Hyena clan, this is certainly the case.
-Our seven beautiful Spotted Hyena at Monarto live in a matriarchal hierarchy, meaning the girls rank higher than the boys.
+Our six beautiful Spotted Hyena at Monarto Zoo live in a matriarchal hierarchy, meaning the girls rank higher than the boys.

-One of Kigali’s daughters, Forest, is now the leader of her own clan with hyena male Gamba.
-Forest has also bred successfully giving birth to two cubs, including one born through Australia’s first hyena caesarean section in 2013.
+One of Kigali’s daughters, Forest, is now the leader of her own clan after giving birth to two cubs, including one born through Australia’s first hyena caesarean section in 2013.
 The procedure was hugely successful and her son has developed into a tough little guy who now lives at National Zoo and Aquarium in Canberra with his half bother.
+Forest welcomed her second cub at the start of 2018 – a little boy named Majani, meaning ‘grasslands’ in Swahili.
+Majani is growing fast and loves racing around his exhibit and getting messy with his favourite enrichment items.

 Our Spotted Hyena clan are an inquisitive bunch and love different objects, scents and smells.
 Some of their favourites include finding scattered dog biscuits around their exhibit, cracking open an ostrich egg to eat the yolk inside, crunching on turkey drumsticks and even rolling around in tinned cat food or pilchards placed in their habitat.